mtorres253/mtorres253.github.io/chapt-5/index.md

 - Did you get the result you were looking for?
 Are you coping with stress/anxiety appropriately?
 - Are you in need of acting further or attempting another approach?

-It takes time, but even taking a few minutes to do a brief version of this can be worthwhile and making a hasty decision often leads to a lot more wasted time and energy in the long run.
+It takes time, but even taking a few minutes to do a brief version of this can be worthwhile.
+Making a hasty decision often leads to a lot more wasted time and energy in the long run.

 <hr/>
 # Make it a Habit